 Testing the water

 Testing in the Arctic quarry was carried out using two sectors of the base stations of the InfiLINK R5000 family with integrated antennas (Mmxtb) operating in the 5 GHz frequency range.
 Two subscriber sets (Lmntc) with connected antennas with a circular radiation pattern were installed on a moving object.
 InfiMUX switches were used at the base station and at the mobile object.
-The network was running on the Motorola Medium Independent Network Transport(MiNT) protocol in Time-division multiple access (TDMA) mode.
+The network was running on the Mesh Interconnection Network Technology (MINT) protocol in Time-division multiple access (TDMA) mode.

 While testing and performing the preliminary setup of the equipment, some problems were encountered.
 For example, the frequency range, which had been initially agreed with the customer, was congested.
 In response, Infinet devices were rapidly transferred to free parts of the spectrum to allow for the installation to continue.
 Overall, despite the harsh conditions of the polar night, the entire installation process took only three hours.